 where the last identity holds by definition of the interaction Lagrangian.

 Now, we verify gauge invariance.

-\end{proof} We see that the use of principal connections was forced on the physicists if they wanted their theory to be gauge invariant.
-Now, it turns out that these principal connections have a physical interpretation: that of gauge potentials of the interactions between the particles.
+\end{proof} We see that the use of principal connections was forced on physicists if they wanted their theory to be gauge-invariant.
+Now, it turns out that these principal connections have a physical interpretation: that of gauge potentials for the interactions between particles.
 They are generalisations of the electromagnetic potential.